Charles M. Schwab

-Early life
+Early life and education

-Charles M. Schwab was born in Williamsburg, Pennsylvania on February 18, 1862, the son of Pauline (née Farabaugh) and John Anthony Schwab.
+Schwab was born in Williamsburg, Pennsylvania, on February 18, 1862, the son of Pauline (née Farabaugh) and John Anthony Schwab.
 All four of his grandparents were Roman Catholic immigrants from Germany.

 Schwab was raised in Loretto, Pennsylvania, which he considered his hometown.
 His father, John, operated a livery stable in Loretto and also served as a mail-carrier.

-Schwab graduated from Saint Francis University in Loretto in 1877.
+Schwab graduated from Saint Francis College in Loretto in 1877.

 Career

+Carnegie Steel

 Schwab began his career as an engineer in Andrew Carnegie's steelworks, starting as a stake-driver in the engineering corps of the Edgar Thomson Steel Works and Furnaces in Braddock, Pennsylvania.
 He was promoted often, including to the positions of general superintendent of Homestead Works in 1887, and general superintendent of the Edgar Thomson Steel Works in 1890.
 In 1897, at only 35 years of age, he became president of the Carnegie Steel Company.

-In 1901, he helped negotiate the secret sale of Carnegie Steel to a group of New York–based financiers led by J. P. Morgan.
+In 1901, he helped negotiate the secret sale of Carnegie Steel to a group of New York City–based financiers, led by J. P. Morgan.
 After the buyout, Schwab became the first president of the United States Steel Corporation, the company formed out of Carnegie's former holdings.

+Bethlehem Steel

-After several clashes with Morgan and fellow US Steel executive Elbert Gary, Schwab left USS in 1903 to run the Bethlehem Shipbuilding and Steel Company in Bethlehem, Pennsylvania.
-The company had gained shipyards in California, Delaware, and New Jersey through its brief but fortunate involvement as one of the few solvent enterprises in United States Shipbuilding Company.
-Under his leadership (and that of Eugene Grace), it became the largest independent steel producer in the world.
-A major part of Bethlehem Steel's success was the development of the H-beam, a precursor of today's ubiquitous I-beam.
+In 1903, after several clashes with Morgan and fellow US Steel executive Elbert Gary, Schwab left the company to run the Bethlehem Shipbuilding and Steel Company, which ultimately became Bethlehem Steel, in Bethlehem, Pennsylvania.
+The company had shipyards in California, Delaware, and New Jersey through its brief but fortunate involvement as one of the few solvent enterprises in United States Shipbuilding Company.

+Under Schwab's leadership and that of Eugene Grace, Bethlehem Steel emerged as one of the largest independent steel producers in the world.
+A major part of the company's success was the development of the H-beam, a precursor of today's ubiquitous I-beam.
 Schwab was interested in mass-producing the wide flange steel beam, but that was a risky venture that required raising capital and building a large new plant, all to make a product whose ability to sell was unproven.
 In his most famous remark, Schwab told his secretary, "I've thought the whole thing over, and if we are going bust, we will go bust big."

 In 1908, Bethlehem Steel began making the beam, which revolutionized building construction and contributed to the age of the skyscraper.
 Its success helped make Bethlehem Steel the second-largest steel company in the world.
 Bethlehem, Pennsylvania, was incorporated, virtually as a company town, by uniting four previous villages.
 In 1910, Schwab broke the Bethlehem Steel strike by calling out the newly formed Pennsylvania State Police.
 Schwab successfully kept labor unions out of Bethlehem Steel throughout his tenure, although Bethlehem Steel unionized in 1941, two years after his death.